JihadMotii-REISys/rd-connect-cas-overlay/INSTALL_LDAP.md

 #SSL/TLS for OpenLDAP.

 * First, we are going to generate a key pair for ldaps:// protocol.
 GnuTLS executables are going to be used, and they were installed at the beginning.
-We will use the Certificate Authority created following [this procedure](INSTALL_CA.md)
+We will use the public and private keys from a Certificate Authority (in this example, `/etc/pki/CA/cacert.pem` and `/etc/pki/CA/private/cakey.pem`.
+You can create one following [this procedure](INSTALL_CA.md)

 ```bash
 mkdir -p "${HOME}"/ldap-certs